Yankees vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- New York and its opponents have hit the over in 34 of its 81 games with a total this season.
+- New York and its opponents have gone over the total this season in 34 of its 81 opportunities.

-- The Yankees are 6-5-0 against the spread in their 11 games that had a posted line this season.
+- The Yankees are 6-5-0 against the spread in their 11 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!